pionjs/pion/docs/docs/guides/events.md

 2. When defining your callback that you wish to dispatch from, make sure it is bound to `this`.
 You can do this by using the fat arrow syntax.
 3. Finally, you can create a `new CustomEvent` and pass that to `this.dispatchEvent`.

-Here are a couple of examples of dispatching events from a haunted custom element:
+Here are a couple of examples of dispatching events from a pion custom element:

 ```js
 {% include ./_assets/store-product.js %}